 SupCom was part of 1st Logistical Command (the largest ouftit in Vietnam with over 50,000 troops) until mid-1970, when it was absorbed directly into USARV.
 The Command took pride “in the fact that throughout its history no combat operation…has been cancelled or delayed by lack of a responsive support effort.”
 2 This happened in spite of the fact that the work needed to be accomplished in logistical islands scattered along the coast, often staffed by a crazy quilt-like patchwork of small units with expertise required in a wide variety of skills.

-LOCATIONS: Click on the image at right to see a larger version of a map of I Corps, with major support centers shown.
-Note: Even after the official name changed to "Military Region I" in mid-1970, we all still spoke of "Eye Core."
+LOCATIONS: Click on the image above to see a larger version of a map of I Corps, with major support centers shown.
+Note: Even after the official name changed to “Military Region I” in mid-1970, we all still spoke of “Eye Core.”
 Logistical centers and their primary clients in 1970 were: